Careers at UW Health

 Travel

-• Support to attend the either the American Society of Health-System Pharmacists or the ID meeting of the resident’s choosing
+• Support to attend either the American Society of Health-System Pharmacists (ASHP) Midyear conference or an ID meeting of the resident’s choosing

 Rotations